 Blackjack was a really interesting band, and it could have been a really big thing if you would have continued the band some time longer?

 Was it for the reason why Blackjack disbanded back in the day?

 What happened was that we got a really big record deal with a guy that with a new label president who really believed in it.
-We sold like a hundred thousand records which, we’re new band, was very good and then in the end he got fired and we barely got the second record out.
+We sold like a hundred thousand records which, we’re a new band, was very good and then, in the end, he got fired, and we barely got the second record out.
 So that’s it was profits.
 Some bands don’t make it because they just, something changes at the label and they’re like Oh, Oh!
 We can’t promote with them anymore.
 That was his project.
 He got fired.
-He said ‘screw them’ and that’s all there is.
+He said ‘screw them,’ and that’s all there is.
 And that’s why I’ve been on, able to go on and do great.
 Everybody in the band has gone on and done some really good things.

 So it was all about the record company stuff back then?

 The record company, that was about it.
 They didn’t… the guy got fired, and you know, the label president got fired, and that was the end of it.
 I just said that if there was nobody to fund the record back then you know you got help the advances and did a record with a big producer and everything.
 We had Tom Dowd, one of the most famous producers.

 Yeah.
 The videos were very early.
 Even before MTV.
 Yeah.

 The other one was filmed somewhere at the top of the building.
 Do you have memories of working on that video?

 It was just in New York.
 It was interesting, helicopter and everything and it’s kind of cool.
 I didn’t even understand the power of a video then.
 Again, the timing was bad if that was a few years later on MTV, like that’s how Michael as a solo artist got some attention because he was on MTV.

 After Blackjack was long gone, you continued working with Michael when he started his solo career?